Great spotted cuckoo

 The south facing migration lookout spot above Leucate-Plage if the wind is a moderate to strong NW: Roller, Honey buzzard, Osprey, and possibly a few Alpine swifts in amongst the Common swifts, Sand martin, Crag martin and Red-rumped swallow, Serin, Yellow wagtail...

-Nesting: Tawny pipit, Black-eared wheatear, Hoopoe, Spotless starling, Sardinian warbler, Orphean warbler, Great spotted cuckoo, Woodchat shrike, Corn bunting, Cirl bunting, Serin, Crested lark.
+Then back up onto the plateau for “garrigue”, vineyards, stone walls and chalky cliffs to look for Tawny pipit, Black-eared wheatear, Hoopoe, Spotless starling, Sardinian warbler, Orphean warbler, Great spotted cuckoo, Woodchat shrike, Southern grey shrike Corn & Cirl buntings, Serin, Crested lark.

-Picnic lunch at La Franqui where we may see Slender billed gulls and Little tern as well as other terns.
+Picnic lunch at La Franqui as we look for Slender billed gulls and Little tern as well as other terns.

-Coastal lagoons where we should see : Little tern, Avocet, Black-winged stilt, Pied oyster catcher, Kentish plover, Purple heron, Cattle egret, Little and Great white egret, Greater flamingo, Slender-billed gull…
+La Palme lagoons where we should see : Little tern, Avocet, Black-winged stilt, Kentish plover, Purple heron, various egrets, Flamingo, Slender-billed gull…

 Dry open pastures/steppe and rocky escarpments.